senoramarillo/senoramarillo/README.md

 ### Hi there 👋

-I'm a Backend Developer based in Spain.
+I'm a Backend Developer based in Germany.

 - 🔭 I'm currently learning React.js and Kotlin
 - 💬 Ask me about anything